KCL-BMEIS/OOP/week2A.md

 ```

 .explain-bottom[
-Have a go at modifying your code as shown
+Exercise: modify your code as shown
 ]

 ---